Pocono International Raceway, 30 Jun 1974

 - Kingfish 73 ['1'] (Tom Sneva): Built by Grant King for Steve Krisiloff to drive in 1973 as the #24 Grant King Racing entry, acquiring many different sponsors during the season.
 This car started the season red but was repainted blue-and-yellow after qualifying for the Indy 500.
 Retained the number #24 for 1974 but now driven by Tom Sneva, scoring a fifth place finish at Michigan in September 1974.
 Retained by the team for 1975 and raced by Bentley Warren at the Indy 500 but crashed in the rain and was very badly damaged.
 Parts of the car were used to build up a new chassis and what was left of the car remained with its 1973 sister car until both were sold as a project on race-cars.com in 2009 to Rick and Jacques Dresang (Hartford, WI).

-- Coyote 72 (Lee Brayton): Built new for AJ Foyt for 1972 reportedly using bulkheads acquired from AAR.
-Only raced at the 1972 Indy 500 where it was well off the pace.
-Foyt was injured in a race just after the 500 and did not return until Ontario in September, by which time he had built a new car.
-The Indy 500 car was sold to Lee Brayton for 1973 as the #61 Diamond Reo entry but unable to qualify for the Indy 500 and replaced later in the season with the ex-Gordy Johncock 1972 Eagle.
-Retained by Brayton for 1974, still as the #61, and qualified for the Indy 500 by Rick Muther, Reported to have gone to Patrick Racing as a show car and presumably the Sinmast Special Coyote loaned to an Indianapolis bank in May 1975.
-History then unknown until found in "a Chevrolet dealership in Carmel, a northern Indianapolis suburb, in 1984" by Thomas W. Acker (Largo, FL).
-Appeared at a car show in Florida in 1990 still in #20 blue-and-white Patrick livery.
-Acquired from Acker by Vonnie Sue Martin for husband Rick Martin (Belleair, FL) in 2005 and restored to 1974 configuration by Walter Goodwin.
-Still with Martin in May 2008 when it was on display at the IMS.
-At Indy again in 2011.
-For sale in October 2012 by Nelson Automotive Ltd (Marysville, OH).
+- Coyote 72 ['72-1'] (Lee Brayton): Built new for AJ Foyt for the 1972 Indy 500, where he qualified in 17th position on day 2, with the fifth fastest time, but retired early.
+Foyt was injured at DuQuoin the day after the 500 and did not return until Ontario in September, by which time he was reported to have built a new car.
+However, later history would suggest this was the same car, but with some updates.
+He led at Ontario, but retired at all three of the remaining races of the season.
+The car was sold to Lee Brayton for 1973 as the #61 Diamond Reo entry, with John Gleason as his chief mechanic.
+Brayton raced the car at TWS and Trenton early in the season, but he was unable to qualify for the Indy 500.
+After damaging the Coyote at Ontario later in the season, Brayton bought the ex-Gordy Johncock 1972 Eagle from Patrick Racing.
+The Coyote was rebuilt and retained by Brayton as a backup for 1974, still as the #61, and was qualified for the Indy 500 by Rick Muther.
+After Brayton damaged his Eagle in practice at the Indy 500, he raced the Coyote one more time at Pocono.
+The car is reported to have gone to Patrick Racing as a show car and presumably was the Sinmast Special Coyote loaned to an Indianapolis bank in May 1975.
+However, Brayton had acquired sponsorship from Sinmast, who later sponsored Patrick, so maybe it was actually owned by Sinmast.
+The car's history is then unknown until it was found in "a Chevrolet dealership in Carmel, a northern Indianapolis suburb, in 1984" by Thomas W. Acker (Largo, FL).
+Acker displayed the car at a car show in Florida in 1990 still in #20 blue-and-white Patrick livery.
+It was acquired from Acker by Vonnie Sue Martin for her husband Ron Martin (Bluff City, TN) in 2005 and restored to its 1974 configuration by Walter Goodwin.
+Martin displayed it at the IMS in 2008 and 2011, after which he sold it to Charles Ungurean (Columbus, OH).
+Ungurean sold it to Bruce Revennaugh (Marble Falls, TX) in 2014.
+Displayed by Revennaugh at the Indianapolis Historic Indycar Exhibition in May 2017.

 - Eagle 72 or 74 (Duane "Pancho" Carter): Bob Fletcher's Cobre Tire team had two 72 Eagles (of which one was lost in Pollard's accident), one 73 Eagle and two or three 74 Eagles.
 For much of 1974 and 1975, it is not possible to tell which of this stable was being raced.